shiye21/shiye21.github.io/_pages/about.md

 Dr. Ye Shi received the Ph.D. degree at the University of Technology Sydney (UTS), Australia in 2018.
 Dr Shi served as a Research Assistant at the University of New South Wales, Australia from 2017 to 2019, and a Postdoctoral Fellow at the University of Technology Sydney from 2019 to 2020.
 Dr. Shi has been an Assistant Professor (PI) in the School of Information Science and Technology at ShanghaiTech University since January 2021.

 # ✡️ Research Interests
-My current research interests mainly focus on Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, and on the fundamental optimizations underlying them.
-I am interested in developing AI algorithms that are more reliable, more robust, more privacy-preserving and more memory-efficient compared to traditional deep learning methods.
-Moreover, our target is to use the developed AI methods for various scientific applications, e.g., Learn to optimize, AI for Drug Discovery, AI for Carbon Neutrality, etc.
+My current research interests mainly focus on Diffusion, Embodied AI, 3D Vision, Reinforcement Learning, Federated Learning, Smart Energy, and on the fundamental optimizations underlying them.
+We are interested in developing AI algorithms that are more reliable, more robust, more privacy-preserving and more memory-efficient AI models.
+Moreover, our target is to use the developed AI methods for various scientific applications, e.g., Learning to optimize, AI for Carbon Neutrality, etc.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'> Google Scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->